willymcallister/willymcallister.github.io/_drafts/current.md

 Electric current is the flow of charge, similar to the flow of water in a river or garden hose.
 The key difference: there is one type of water but there are two types of charge---and they move in opposite directions.

+This article gives you a mental picture of current at the atomic level, and at the scale of real-world current.

 ----

 #### Contents